coretao-infra/.github/profile/README.md

 ## Contributing

-We welcome contributions from the community!
-If you're interested in contributing to any of our projects, please check out the respective repositories and follow the contribution guidelines.
+This Org is closed to Staff, thank you for your interest.

 ## Contact

-For any inquiries or questions, you can reach out to us at
+For any inquiries or questions, create an Issue in any of our repos.